netobserv/network-observability-operator/README.md

 ### Everything seems correctly deployed but there isn't any flow showing up

-If using IPFIX (ie. `spec.agent` is `ipfix` in FlowCollector), wait 10 minutes and check again.
+If using IPFIX (ie. `spec.agent.type` is `IPFIX` in FlowCollector), wait 10 minutes and check again.
 There is sometimes a delay, up to 10 minutes, before the flows appear.
 This is due to the IPFIX protocol requiring exporter and collector to exchange record template definitions as a preliminary step.
 The eBPF agent doesn't have such a delay.

 Else, check for any suspicious error in logs, especially in the `flowlogs-pipeline` pods and the eBPF agent pods.
 You may also take a look at prometheus metrics prefixed with `netobserv_`: they can give you clues if flows are processed, if errors are reported, etc.